Where Does AI Belong in a Health Insurer’s Organizational Chart?

 Cons

 • It can lead to siloed AI teams and less coordination throughout the organization.
-Without some type of horizontal collaboration across teams (see the matrixed option), you may find siloed AI efforts and you run the risk of creating duplicative models or pursuing less strategic projects.
+Without horizontal collaboration across departments (see the matrixed option), you may find siloed AI efforts, create duplicative models or pursue less strategic projects.

 Likely a good solution for very large health insurers with mature AI teams who want to drive AI deeper into the organization.